Serhiy Leshchenko: Case of Paul Manafort

 At the beginning of Donald Trump's presidency, Manafort demanded that the White House and Donald Trump actively pressure Ukrainian officials to investigate and discredit Leshchenko because Leshchenko had published information highly critical of Manafort's political consulting work in Ukraine.
 Manafort provided information to Rudy Giuliani to smear Leshchenko and entered into a joint legal defense agreement between Manafort's attorneys and Trump's attorneys.
 Manafort and Giuliani also discussed how to deal with Marie Yovanovitch.

 On 10 May 2019, 107th Mayor of New York City and attorney to US President Donald Trump, Rudolf Giuliani, announced that he had hoped to meet in Kyiv with Ukrainian president-elect, Volodymyr Zelensky.
 They planned to discuss foreign countries interference in the 2016 U.S. presidential election, as well as the involvement of Hunter Biden (son of 47th vice president of the United States Joe Biden) at Burisma, a gas company owned by a Ukrainian oligarch Mykola Zlochevsky.
 However, the next day Giuliani canceled his trip.
 Giuliani said that there are enemies of the US President in the election headquarters of Zelensky.
 "I'm not going to go because I think I'm walking into a group of people that are enemies of the president, in some cases, enemies of the United States.
 And in one case already convicted person who has found to be involved in assisting of the Democrats in the 2016 elections...
-Gentleman by the name of Leschenko who supplied a Blackbook," said Giuliani in an interview with Fox News.
+Gentleman by the name of Leshchenko who supplied a Blackbook," said Giuliani in an interview with Fox News.
 At around this time the Zelensky administration (whom Leshchenko had been advising) started to distance itself from Leshchenko reportedly because of concerns about being seen as too close to him while he was attracting criticism from Giuliani.

 Leshchenko said that the Prosecutor General, Yuriy Lutsenko, was to blame for the scandalous situation, he rejected the accusation of forging "black bookkeeping" materials.
 In response, Lutsenko said that "Leshchenko, often on a not-free-of-charge basis from the US Embassy in Ukraine kicked up a row this scandal, trying to help one of the presidential candidates in 2016" and he called Leshchenko a "political skunk".

 Fight on television

-After being live on the "Newsone" channel Ihor Mosiychuk accused Leschenko of discrediting Oleh Lyashko, who was leading (the parliamentary party) Radical Party.
+After being live on the "Newsone" channel Ihor Mosiychuk accused Leshchenko of discrediting Oleh Lyashko, who was leading (the parliamentary party) Radical Party.
 The quarrel outgrew into a fight.